+(e) Reserved.

-- (e) Reserved. - (f) Reserved.
+(f) Reserved.

-Failure to Cooperate in Discovery or to (q) Participate in the Framing of a Discovery Plan.
-If party or a party's attorney engages а in unreasonable, groundless, abusive, or obstructionist conduct during the course of discovery or fails to participate in good faith in the development and submission of a proposed discovery plan as required by Rule 26(f), the court may, after opportunity for hearing, require such party or attorney to pay to any other party the reasonable expenses, including attorney's fees, caused by the conduct.
+(q) Failure to Cooperate in Discovery or to Participate in the Framing of a Discovery Plan.
+If a party or a party's attorney engages in unreasonable, groundless, abusive, or obstructionist conduct during the course of discovery or fails to participate in good faith in development and submission framing of the а proposed discovery plan by agreement as is required by Rule 26(f), the court may, after opportunity for hearing, require such party or attorney to pay to any other party the reasonable expenses, including attorney's fees, caused by the failure conduct.